Independent Manchester United Supporters' Association: History

 "IMUSA gave United fans an informed, legitimate and respected voice under an umbrella group.
 The people involved were known at the match by fans.
 They weren't armchair fans or gobshites who rang up radio stations.
 There was a degree of accountability because you existed at the match and had to back up what you said. [...]
 If you didn't go to games then you would have had no credibility in a group like IMUSA."

 — — Andy Mitten, creator and writer of the fanzine United We Stand.

 The group was founded in April 1995 after an impromptu meeting between disgruntled fans of United's Board of Directors at a hotel in Gorse Hill.
 Their motivation came from a March 1995 match between United and Arsenal F.C. at Old Trafford, during which, an announcement from Tannoy speakers warned United fans celebrating after a goal that standing and shouting during the match was prohibited, and that failure to comply would result in ejection from the game.
-In addition to the abandonment of the The Football Association's rule preventing F.C. owners from exploiting the game for their own financial gains and unkept promises by United to not further increase ticket prices: the ban on standing was regarded as the tipping point to create the opposition group.
+In addition to the abandonment of The Football Association's rule preventing F.C. owners from exploiting the game for their own financial gains and unkept promises by United to not further increase ticket prices: the ban on standing was regarded as the tipping point to create the opposition group.

 The group is widely credited with unifying United fans against BSkyB's (under Rupert Murdoch) attempted takeover bid of United in 1998 through their show of professionalism and intelligence in the media, Their campaign against Murdoch's acquisition specifically saw Roger Taylor, the drummer for the English rock band Queen, donate £10,000 to the group.
 This and further campaigns launched by IMUSA saw additional support from the fanzines United We Stand, Red Issue Fanzine (RIP), and writer Andy Mitten.
 Despite the support, the group lacked funds to fully compete with the Murdoch and Glazer families.